 This course gives candidates the opportunity to develop and enhance their movement and performance skills.
-They develop knowledge and understanding and apply this to the analysis and evaluation of performance in physical acitivies.
-Candidates develop their thinking skills through planning, problem solving and analysing performance.
+They develop knowledge and understanding and apply this to the analysis and evaluation of performance in physical activities.
+Candi-dates develop their thinking skills through planning, problem solving and analysing performance.